-However, some other factors suggest that marijuana stocks may enjoy a sustained rise.
+A number of factors suggest that marijuana stocks may continue to rise.
 First, none of the big waves currently spooking benchmark indices affect the legal cannabis industry.
-Whether it’s political unrest in the Middle East, the spiraling protests in Paris or the ugly Huawei controversy, marijuana for now is mostly a North American issue.
+Whether it’s political unrest in the Middle East, Brexit or the problems of the Chinese economy, marijuana, for now, is mostly a North American issue.

-Second, medical cannabis potentially offers significant social utility.
+Second, medical cannabis, on the one hand, potentially offers significant social utility.
 A stunning Bloomberg article analyzed whether Gilead Sciences (NASDAQ:GILD) made the right business decision in producing a drug that cured diseases rather than managing them.
 The perception exists that big pharma companies should focus primarily focus on revenue generation rather than medical breakthroughs.

 While the sector remains risky, the deflated market environment offers attractive deals on these 10 marijuana stocks.